hcote/TrashTalk/CONTRIBUTE.md

 <a name="pullrequests"></a>
 #### Submitting Pull Requests
-When submitting pull requests, try to follow these conventions:
+When submitting pull requests, please follow these conventions:

 __Commit message format__
 *ISSUE NUMBER ISSUE TYPE -- Description of the work done*</br>
-    -If there's no issue for the changes you want to make, create one and describe the changes you want to submit.
-Give as much detail as you're able!
+    -If there's no issue associated with the code changes, create one and describe the desired changes.
+Give as much detail as possible!

 __Pull Request Format__
 - Title: Same as commit message above.
 - Description: Add some details about the code changes.
- Include links or references to any information that will be helpful to other developers who have to review your code!
+ Include links or references to any information that will be helpful to other developers reviewing the code!
-- Checklist: Make sure you've hit all the marks!
+- Checklist: Make sure all the marks are hit!
-- Code Failures: The code will be automatically tested by Travis once you create the PR.
-If you see any test failures, re-review your code and fix the errors.
-If you're not sure what's wrong, leave a comment on your PR for other devs to help you out.
+- Code Failures: The code will be automatically tested by Travis once the PR is created.
+If there are any test failures, re-review your code and fix the errors.
+If it's unclear what's wrong, leave a comment on the PR and other developers will help.
 - Linting: Read about [Lint Messaging](https://pylint.readthedocs.io/en/latest/user_guide/output.html#source-code-analysis-section) in order to improve the readability of the code

 **More Documentation**